Skip to Content

 Yet despite its size, this unassuming South American country has taken its place on the world stage on numerous occasions.
 As well as winning two World Cups, it even hosted the tournament in 1930.
 Uruguay is also one of the most progressive nations in the world, super liberal, and always at the forefront of LGBTQ rights.

 Traveling through Uruguay as a gay couple we felt so safe and welcome everywhere we went.
 There was never any issue about two men holding hands in public or requesting a double bed in a hotel.
-This is why we personally rate Uruguay as one of the most gay friendly countries in the world.
+This is why we rate Uruguay as one of the most gay friendly countries in the world.

 In this article, we celebrate our love and respect for Uruguay with our roundup of all the wonderful things that make it so unique and special to us.
-We hope you find our interesting facts about Uruguay insightful enough to inspire you to add “The Oriental Republic of Uruguay” to your own Bucket List.
+We hope you find our interesting facts about Uruguay insightful enough to inspire you to add “The Oriental Republic of Uruguay” to your Bucket List.

 1. Uruguay is the smallest Spanish speaking country in South America